Maddie Akkermans, co-founder of The Weather Makers, joins us to discuss the role of water cycle, aquatic systems, and weather systems in regeneration.

 The Weather Makers’ holistic vision is revolutionary.
 They believe that the use of water cycles for the full northern part of the Sinai influences the wind pattern.
 Consequently, the changed wind pattern impacts the weather system of the Indian Ocean and Mediterranean.
 While many are critical of their business model as the consequences of what they want to do is still unknown, many experts believe that this is a promising means to regenerate.

-“We were at that moment already very much assisted by what we call our ‘jet eyes.’
+“We were at that moment already very much assisted by what we call our ‘jedi’.
 We have a group of scientists, biologists that have spent their whole life creating visions, creating solutions, creating data, and theories at a high level.
 They are now like 80-year-olds that really assist us and stand with us.” – Maddie Akkermans

 Focusing on Aquatic Systems

 Restoring our aquatic systems is a win for both the people and the government, especially that aquatic systems regenerate way faster than the land system.
 The restoration provides livelihood and resources for the people, while the government collects more taxes.
-The Weather Makers used to partner with “dredging companies”, but they already veered away from those to minimize the natural impact of the restoration process.

 “We should first have our attention on the coastal zone, create more fish stock so that people can eat from it, have livelihood from it, and then move forward.” – Maddie Akkermans